 Between 1978 and 1984, Pope St. John Paul II delivered a series of Wednesday audiences that eventually became known as the Theology of the Body.
 This profound teaching offered what St. John Paul called an “adequate anthropology” – an examination of what it means to be human, made in God’s image and likeness, and how that reality is made visible in our human bodies.

 TOBET seeks to share this life-affirming message with others through educational resources: books, programs, talks, and seminars will offer hope and healing to a culture in need.

 Dayspring Brock is our newest TOBET blogger!
 Today she blogs about a hot topic on college campuses and in the public square, the idea of consent in sexual ethics.
-Most sex education programs approach sexual ethics like this: the goal is to reduce risky...read more
+Most sex education programs approach sexual ethics like this: the goal is to reduce risky behavior and...read more

 No one would argue, it’s been the season for natural disasters.
 Hurricanes Harvey, Irma, and Katia struck like balls in a batting cage, wham, wham, wham.
 In the middle of that ferocious fortnight, Mexico suffered a gigantic earthquake.
 (For perspective,...read more